 The indifferent flexing of wide shoulders she received in response was in complete variance to the glittering fury evident in Lang's amber eyes, but the result was disastrous from Nicole's standpoint.
 Without a word he pushed open the screen door which led on to the back verandah and walked out.

-Dismay clouded Nicole's features as she stood momentarily staring at the place where he had last been and then, turning down the elements on the hotplates to a simmering temperature, she hastily chased after him.
+Dismay clouded Nicole's features as she stood momentarily staring at the place where he had last been and then turning down the alements on the hetaletes to a simpositive temperature, she heatily chosed and then, turning down the elements on the hotplates to a simmering temperature, she hastily chased after him.